BluStryx8/gunsteel-work/README.md

 # Gunsteel
-===
-*"You're placed inside a dungeon, infinitely spiralling downwards owaards your demise, but the question is... how long will you survive?"*
 ---
+*"You're placed inside a dungeon, infinitely spiralling downwards towards your demise, but the question is... how long will you survive?"*

 Gunsteel is arcade, fantasy, rougelite game about adventuring through an infinitely generating dungeon, with the goal of getting as far as possible.
 You play as one of three classes:
 - The Soldier: The defender of the realm.